YiFan-Jiao/github-finder/README.md

 I try to put the token in the config or .env file, but it still doesn't work.

+The new method, it turns out that these two APIs can be called without a token, just log out the options.

 Please click [here](https://yifan-jiao.github.io/github-finder/) to vist the web.